-Ullo is a small village in the Upper West region of Ghana with 1100 permanent residents and capacity for 1500 students who travel from all over the region to attend the local high school.
+Ullo is a small village in the Jirapa District of the Upper West region of Ghana with 15,000 permanent residents in 38 villages and settlements scattered across 125,000 acres.
+In the Ullo Dantie village, there is a 30-year old rural boarding school with capacity for 1500 students who travel from all over the region to attend the local high school.
 Ullo is an impoverished community where almost all of the villager’s practice subsistence farming and the area has a daily income of about $0.75 per person.
 Ullo is a traditional village and has a chief that is in charge of the area.
 While the people of Ullo have a hard way of life, they have strong, optimistic spirits and are proud of their community and the people in it.

 Throughout the year, Ullo gets about 3 months of heavy rainfall and 9 months of drought.
 This makes it extremely difficult to obtain water to meet basic human needs for the majority of the year.
 The current boreholes in the community stop producing water 4 months into the dry season and break down frequently due to heavy use.